scalameta/metals/docs/editors/debug-adapter-protocol.md

 }
 ```

-`buildTarget` is an optional parameter, which might be useful if there identical
+`buildTarget` is an optional parameter, which might be useful if there are
-class names in different modules.
-A uri will be returned that can be used by the
+identically named classes in different modules.
+A uri will be returned that can be
-DAP client.
+used by the DAP client.

 ### Wiring it all together

-No matter which method you used, you still need to connect the debug adapter
+No matter which method you use, you still need to connect the debug adapter
 extension specific to you editor using the aforementioned uri and let it drive
 the run/debug session.
 For reference, take a look at the
 [vscode implementation](https://github.com/scalameta/metals-vscode/blob/master/src/scalaDebugger.ts)